igrishaev/pg/doc/020-client.md

 ROLLBACK
 ~~~

-Always-rollback transactions are great for testing: first you insert something
+Always-rollback transactions are great for testing: first, you insert something
-into the database, perform some checks, rollback, and the database stays
+into the database, perform some checks, roll back, and the database stays
 untouched.
 Of course, this is not the case for multi-threaded tests or some
 tricky logic when multiple DB connections are involved.